 Learn about additional exit requirements for those applying to the Preliminary Credential Program.

-The following are not admission requirements, but they must be satisfied prior to obtaining a Preliminary California Teaching Credential.
+The following are not admission requirements, but they must be satisfied prior to being recommended for a Preliminary California Teaching Credential.
 Candidates who have not satisfied these requirements must take the appropriate coursework or examination while completing the teacher credential program.

-This is a performance exercise required only for Multiple and Single Subject credential students in Teacher Education (STE) and Dual Language (DLE) that you will be working on throughout our program.
+This is a performance exercise required for Multiple and Single Subject credential students in Teacher Education (STE) and Dual Language (DLE) and now required for Special Education credential students finishing Fall 2022 (and after) that you will be working on throughout our program.
 You will be required to receive a passing score on all parts of this assessment to be eligible for a California credential.

 2. Passing Score on RICA (Reading Instruction Competence Assessment)

 This test is taken during the program after your Reading Methods course.
-Multiple Subjects, Special Education Mild/Moderate and Special Education Moderate/Severe candidates only.
+Multiple Subjects, Special Education Mild to Moderate Support Needs and Special Education Extensive Support Needs (formerly Moderate/Severe) candidates only.

 3. U.S. Constitution

 All credential candidates are required to verify completion of a collegiate-level course or examination covering the principles and provisions of the United States Constitution.
 If you are a California State University (CSU) graduate, you have automatically met this requirement.
 Typically this requirement is satisfied by a general education course covering the colonial period of American history (through 1820) or a course covering American government and politics.
 A grade of credit, “C” or better must be earned.
 The U.S. Constitution requirement for credentialing purposes may be different from the graduation requirement for the bachelor’s degree.
-Contact the Office of Student Services (EBA 259, [email protected]) with questions about other courses.
+Contact the Office for Student Success (LH-259, [email protected]) with questions about other courses.

 |School||Approved U.S. Constitution Courses|